Orange economy, cultural innovation policy 2030

 Ana Elorza, Lorenzo Melchor, and Izaskun Lacunza.
 2020.
 Who Are the Science Diplomacy Stakeholders?.
 In: S4D4C European Science Diplomacy Online Course, Module 3, Vienna: S4D4C.

 Our globally interconnected world is currently realizing the environmental and social consequences of the current energy system.
 Radical changes in the European and global energy systems are needed.
 Social sciences may support effective changes in the energy systems as well as provide appropriate models for global communication and the promotion of scientific insights.

 The technologies are highly developing to ensure the transformation toward society powered by sustainable energy.

-Such awareness raising actions as by Hundertwasser have opened space for critical thinking and dialogue, with impact.
+The Awareness-raising actions of Hundertwasser have opened space for critical thinking and dialogue, with impact.

-Another example from a Nobel-price awarded physician-scientist Mr. Abdul Salam who promoted peaceful nuclear energy use has been applied by the current scientific and political endevoursa towards sustainable Nuclear Energy use.
+Another example from a Nobel-price awarded physician-scientist Mr. Abdul Salam who promoted peaceful nuclear energy use has been applied by the current scientific and political endeavors towards sustainable Nuclear Energy use.

-The International Atomic Energy Agency IAEA implements and elaborate programs for supporting its Member States for conducting national energy studies to identify the potential role of various energy technologies, including nuclear power, in meeting their future energy needs.
+The International Atomic Energy Agency IAEA implements and elaborates programs for supporting its Member States in conducting national energy studies to identify the potential role of various energy technologies, including nuclear power, in meeting their future energy needs.

-Development of cross-sectoral educational partnerships (SDG4+SDG17) and cooperation among professionals from art, sciences, and politics will result in a higher impact on decision-makers and awareness-raising within the general public on responsible energy use (SDG7), and subsequently, such activities will support the environment protection (SDG15) which results with better leaving conditions and better health and wellbeing (SDG3).
+The development of transboundary collaborations will result in a higher impact on decision-makers and awareness-raising within the general public on responsible energy use (SDG7), and subsequently, such activities will support environment protection (SDG15) which results in better living conditions and better health and wellbeing (SDG3).